 and you have:

-If you survive stage 3, you may begin to get better between days 4 and 7.
+If you survive stage 3, you may start to get better between days 4 and 7.
 Most people

 who reach this stage recover completely.
 But some people have liver and kidney damage.

 What other tests might I have along with this test?

 If your healthcare provider suspects an overdose, other blood tests may be necessary

 to check for liver damage.
 When liver cells are damaged, debris from the damaged cells